Submodules #

 This ensures that the submodules are checked out and updated as part of your CI workflow.

-option to ensure submodules are fetched during the CI pipeline.
+In GitLab CI, you can add the GIT_SUBMODULE_STRATEGY option to ensure submodules are fetched during the CI pipeline.

-Example: GitLab Pipeline (.gitlab-ci.yml
+Example: GitLab Pipeline (.gitlab-ci.yml)

 variables: